 After covering Warehouse Setup, Locations, Warehouse Employees and Basic warehousing in the first post, we’ll now explore Advanced warehousing.
+This will include Warehouse Shipments, Warehouse Receipts, picks and put-aways.
 Each time we demonstrate something, we will show the configuration options.
 With Advanced warehousing comes the put-away worksheet so we’ll pay close attention to demonstrating how running that works.

 Before performing setup for Advanced warehousing, let’s run through the differences between Basic and Advanced in terms of utility to help you better understand which might be more appropriate for your situation.
 Whereas Basic warehousing grouped receipts and put-aways, as well as picks and shipments into two broad areas, Advanced separates them out into four specific activities.
 Separating them allows you to identify items that have arrived into the receiving bay, but not to their storage bin.
 This process of putting stock away can be sped up using a put-away worksheet, combining several receipts into one put-away.
 This extra level of specification better indicates where stock is at any time.